 - Phi Beta Kappa

-- Ms. Ackerman received the California County Counsels’ Litigation Award for preparing an amicus brief on behalf of the California State Association of Counties in Elisa B. v.
+- California County Counsels’ Litigation Award for preparing an amicus brief on behalf of the California State Association of Counties in Elisa B. v.
 Superior Court (2005) 37 Cal.4th 108.

 - United States Supreme Court

 - United States District Court, Northern District of California